-Ebay, Craigslist, and yard sales are only some of the ways for you to sell your things.
+Facebook, Craigslist, and yard sales are only some of the ways for you to sell your things.
 You most likely won’t make a lot of cash on most items, so think about how much time you would like to invest.
-For instance, yard sales tend to be faster but for cheaper prices while Craigslist offer a wider audience.
+For instance, yard sales tend to be faster but for cheaper prices while Facebook offers a wider audience.

 Give Yourself Some Time To Reminisce

-While you are sorting and cleaning, there will be a few days when you would like to stop emptying the bedroom of the kids and just go through their drawings, trophies, and toys.
+While you are sorting and cleaning, there will be a few days when you would like to stop emptying the bedroom of the kids drawings, trophies, and toys.
 You can pause and allow the nostalgia to take over for a bit.

 Full Potential Real Estate, LLC